raulmont/wrl-lts19-nvidia-containers/README.md

 Note: --distro wrlinux-graphics can be used for some applications that require x11.

 ### Add meta-tegra layer
+**DISCAIMER: meta-tegra is a community maintained layer not supported by WindRiver at the time of writing**
 ```bash
 git clone --branch zeus-l4t-r32.3.1 https://github.com/madisongh/meta-tegra.git layers/meta-tegra
 ```